Physical Symptoms of narcissistic abuse-What You Need To Know

 • Guilt and Self-Blame: Narcissists are skilled at making their victims feel responsible for the abuse.
 As a result, survivors may experience overwhelming guilt and self-blame, even after leaving the abusive situation.

-• Trauma Bonding: Due to the cyclical nature of abuse, which alternates between positive reinforcement and negative punishment, survivors may develop a strong emotional attachment to their abuser, making it challenging to leave the relationship.
+• Trauma Bonding: The cyclical nature of abuse alternates between positive reinforcement and negative punishment.
+This can create a strong emotional attachment to the abuser, making it hard for survivors to leave the relationship.

-• Difficulty Making Decisions: The constant undermining and gaslighting by the narcissist can leave survivors second-guessing their judgment and struggling to make even simple decisions without seeking validation from others.
+• Difficulty Making Decisions: Constant gaslighting and undermining by the narcissist can make survivors doubt their judgment.
+This often leads to difficulty making even simple decisions without seeking validation from others.

-• Emotional Numbness: As a coping mechanism, some survivors may detach emotionally and become numb to their feelings, making it difficult for them to process and express emotions healthily.
+• Emotional Numbness: Some survivors cope by detaching emotionally and becoming numb to their feelings.
+This can make it hard for them to process and express emotions in a healthy way.

-• Substance Abuse: To cope with the emotional pain and trauma, some survivors may turn to alcohol, drugs, or other substances as a means of self-medication, potentially leading to addiction and further complications.
+• Substance Abuse: To cope with emotional pain and trauma, some survivors may turn to alcohol, drugs, or other substances.
+This self-medication can lead to addiction and more complications.

-• Post-Traumatic Stress Disorder (PTSD): The severe emotional and psychological trauma of narcissistic abuse can lead to the development of PTSD symptoms, such as flashbacks, nightmares, hyperarousal, and avoidance behaviors.
+• Post-Traumatic Stress Disorder (PTSD): The emotional and psychological trauma from narcissistic abuse can lead to PTSD.
+Symptoms may include flashbacks, nightmares, hyperarousal, and avoidance behaviors.

 Final Thoughts

-Narcissistic abuse is an insidious form of emotional and psychological trauma that can have devastating effects on a person’s mind, body, and spirit.
-The physical and emotional symptoms described in this article are just the tip of the iceberg when it comes to the far-reaching consequences of this type of abuse.
+Narcissistic abuse is a damaging form of emotional and psychological trauma.
+It can deeply affect a person’s mind, body, and spirit.
+The physical and emotional symptoms mentioned here are only a small part of the overall impact.

-If you or someone you know is experiencing this form of domestic violence, it’s crucial to understand that you are not alone and that there is help available.
-The first step towards healing is recognizing the abuse for what it is and understanding that you deserve to be treated with respect, compassion, and dignity.
+If you or someone you know is facing this kind of abuse, remember you are not alone.
+Help is available.
+The first step toward healing is recognizing the abuse and understanding that you deserve respect, compassion, and dignity.

 Embodiment Coach Vishnu Ra